mikeoliphant/ChartPlayer/README.md

 * Pitch shifting of songs that are slightly off of standard tuning
 * Adjustable song playback speed

+# Platforms Supported

+ChartPlayer currently runs only under Windows, but the core code is designed to be cross-platform.
+MacOS and Linux support is certainly possible for the future.

 # Downloading

 You can download the VST plugin from the releases section [here](https://github.com/mikeoliphant/ChartPlayer/releases/latest).